Revision 16-2; Effective April 1, 2016

-- TANF – Proration is based on the number of days between the begin date of eligibility and the end of the first month of eligibility.
+- Temporary Assistance for Needy Families (TANF) proration is based on the number of days between the begin date of eligibility and the end of the first month of eligibility.

-- SNAP – Proration is based on the number of days between the file date and the end of the month.
+- Supplemental Nutrition Assistance Program (SNAP) proration is based on the number of days between the file date and the end of the month.

-Prospective Budgeting — A way to determine eligibility and amount and type benefits using the best estimate of the household's current and future circumstances and income.
+Prospective Budgeting —Determination of eligibility for and the amount and type of benefits using the best estimate of the household's current and future circumstances and income.

-Protective Payee — Person selected to receive and manage the TANF benefit when the caretaker is not using the TANF payments for the children's benefit.
-See Alternate Payee.
+Protective Payee — Person selected to receive and manage the Temporary Assistance for Needy Families (TANF) benefit when the caretaker is not using the TANF payments for the children's benefit.
+See alternate payee.

 Prudent Person Principle — Reasonable decision made by staff based on the best information available and common sense in a particular situation.

-Public Assistance (PA) Household — A SNAP EDG in which:
+Public Assistance (PA) Household — A Supplemental Nutrition Assistance Program (SNAP) Eligibility Determination Group (EDG) in which:

-- all eligible members receive TANF or Refugee Cash Assistance (RCA); or
+- all eligible members receive Temporary Assistance for Needy Families (TANF) or Refugee Cash Assistance (RCA); or

-- some eligible members receive TANF or RCA, and all other eligible members receive SSI, including SSI essential persons.
+- some eligible members receive TANF or RCA, and all other eligible members receive Supplemental Security Income (SSI), including SSI essential persons.

-Publicly Operated Community Residence — A facility designed to serve no more than 16 residents, and provide some services beyond food and shelter, such as social services, training in socialization and life skills.
-An example of a publicly operated community residence that is not a public institution is a county homeless shelter with a capacity for 16 people or less.
-Residents of a publicly operated community residence are potentially eligible for TANF and Medicaid.
+Publicly Operated Community Residence — A facility designed to serve no more than 16 residents and to provide some services beyond food and shelter, such as social services, training in socialization, and life skills.
+An example of a publicly operated community residence that is not a public institution is a county homeless shelter with a capacity of no more than 16 people.
+Residents of a publicly operated community residence are potentially eligible for Temporary Assistance for Needy Families (TANF) and Medicaid.
 They are not considered inmates of a public institution.

 Even if designed to serve no more than 16 residents, the following facilities are not considered publicly operated community residences:

-- a facility located on the grounds of, or immediately adjacent to, any large institution or multiple complex;
+- a facility located on the grounds of or immediately adjacent to any large institution or multi-structure complex;

 - an educational or vocational training institution; and